gSinhaUCB/used-car-price-analysys-UCB-11.2/README.md

  To evaluate what factors make a car more or less expensive, I will compare these three distinct models using 5-Fold Cross-Validation:

  **Observations**

-    1. The baseline Linear Regression, Ridge, and Lasso models yielded nearly identical RMSE scores during cross-validation.
-This indicates that given the large sample size of our dataset, standard OLS regression did not suffer from extreme overfitting, and default regularization penalties did not significantly alter model weights.

-    2. Let us see how the models would perform with a wider range of alpha Hyperparameter tuning across a wide range of alpha values ([0.1,100000]) revealed that Ridge Regression achieved its optimal cross-validation RMSE ($7,463.33$) at =10.0, while Lasso Regression performed best at =0.1.
-Because the dataset contains over 300,000 samples across roughly 25 features, standard Linear Regression does not suffer from high variance or severe overfitting.
-Consequently, low regularization penalties (alpha <= 10) produce RMSE improvements that differ by less than a fraction of a cent.
-When penalties are increased dramatically (alpha >= 1,000), model performance for Lasso degrades significantly due to underfitting, confirming that weak regularization is optimal for this dataset.